If you are looking for the best things to do in Vienna, you are in for a treat.

 The Danube Tower Offers Some Of The Best Panoramic Views In Vienna

-One of the coolest things to do in Vienna is the Danube Tower.
+One of the coolest things to do in Vienna is to visit the Danube Tower.

 The Danube Tower is the highest landmark in Vienna at over 252 meters high.